Ok, I’m man enough to admit this…

 And I suck at it.

-*Bagging fishes and corals- Okay, even though I was an owner of a company that sells corals and marine fishes, I suck at bagging them.
+*Bagging fishes, plants, and corals- This is a skill I simply go to great lengths to avoid ever acquiring.
+I always did, Yeah, even though I was an owner of a company that sold coral frags and marine fishes, I sucked at bagging them.
 I sucked at it as a kid when I worked at the LFS, and I still suck at it.
-Like, I have two left hands or something…That’s why I had people that are really skilled with rubber bands to do the job!
+Like, I have "two left hands" or something…That’s why I had people that are really skilled with rubber bands to do the job!
 I hate it so much you can't believe it.
 In fact, HATE isn't a strong enough word.

 I was literally the guy at the LFS that would be like, "Do you really want THAT Tiger Barb?
 He looks kind of sick."
 (Said while pointing to a perfectly healthy specimen.
 Yeah, I was evil.
-Well, hey, desperate times call for desperate measures, right?)
-At home, I fare no better, mind you.
+Well, hey, desperate times called for desperate measures, right?)
+At home, I fare no better.
 It pretty much always results in a wrecked aquascape, frayed nerves, and some seriously stressed-out fishes.
 I’ve found that, in recent years, I’m actually getting worse at this.
 Or so I tell myself.
-I don’t know if my "skills" have deteriorated in recent years, or if I just never had ‘em..hmm?
+I mean, I didn't know it was even possible.
+Now, I honestly don’t know if my "skills" have deteriorated in recent years, or if I just never had ‘em..hmm?